Last updated feb 19th, 2026, by Veronique J. Morais

 Historical Romance / Drama / Literary Fiction

-Taking place in 1896, Eastern Canada, in an Acadian Town
+Taking place in 1897, Eastern Canada

 To the outside eye, Primrose knew her friendship with Sophie was seen as sweet and innocent.
 But it hid a terrible secret —